KickingTheTV/ciapp-alpha-docs/docs/overview.md

 * Failure rate of a certain build.
 * Stage breakdown.

-You can find an example of these build insights [here](https://app.datadoghq.com/ci/build-pipeline-dashboard/DataDog%2Flogs-backend?env=prod&service=gitlab-ci&branch=prod&repoUrl=https%3A%2F%2Fgitlab.ddbuild.io%2FDataDog%2Flogs-backend.git) for one repository that is currently reporting to Datadog.

 ## Tracing your tests

 You will obtain different insights about your tests in the `Test Plans` and `Test Executions` sections under the CI menu in Datadog once your tests had been instrumented.